 Next up, we have the graph comparing the RX 6900 XT to the RTX 2080 Ti, touting the former as the “ultimate 4K gaming experience”.

-This graph is pretty consistent with what the supposed specifications are pointing to: That RDNA 2 will be better than the best card from the RTX 2000 series.
-Where this graph can be called deceitful by some people, is its comparison to two-year-old tech, when it should instead be comparing the RX 6900 XT to the RTX 3000 series which will be released roughly around the same time.
+This graph is quite consistent with what the supposed specifications are pointing to- RDNA 2 will be better than the best card from the RTX 2000 series.
+Where this graph can be called deceitful by some people, is in its comparison to two-year-old tech, when it should instead be comparing the RX 6900 XT to the RTX 3000 series which will be released roughly around the same time.